Is a Correction Looming Ahead for ENGlobal Corporation (ENG)

 Lazard Capital Mkts, on the other hand, stated in their research note that they expect to see ENG reach a price target of $6, previously predicting the price at $7.
 The rating they have provided for ENG stocks is “Buy” according to the report published on March 17th, 2009.

-During the last 5 trading sessions, ENG rose by +10.47%, which changed the moving average for the period of 200-days by +203.19% in comparison to the 20-day moving average, which settled at $2.53.
-In addition, ENGlobal Corporation saw -10.94% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ENG fell by -0.70%, which changed the moving average for the period of 200-days by +249.38% in comparison to the 20-day moving average, which settled at $2.65.
+In addition, ENGlobal Corporation saw -11.56% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading